 Most of our clinics now offer the opportunity for you to skip the waiting room by using the My Rush app.
 This allows you to practice social distancing as you wait for your appointment.

 Before entering the clinic, click the arrival button in the My Rush app.
-We’ll alert you via text message when your room is ready, and it’s almost time for your appointment.
+We'll alert you via text message when your room is ready and it's almost time for your appointment.
 You can then head into the clinic and our staff will direct you to your exam room.
 Watch this short video for more details.

 What to bring

 - While we typically encourage patients to bring a friend or family member to appointments for complex health conditions, Rush is currently not allowing visitors in most of our inpatient and outpatient areas to best protect our patients and staff during the COVID-19 pandemic.
 But you can bring a phone or tablet along so your loved one can be on a call or video chat during your appointment and talk to your provider.
-Currently, most pediatric or cancer-related visits allow one support person.

 - Call ahead if you need an interpreter or any assistive devices.